CORPORATE TRANSPARENCY ACT

 This new law will affect virtually all small family businesses.
 This includes LLCs and other entities designed only to hold real estate.
 Even if an entity has only one owner and is ignored for federal income tax purposes (such as a single-member LLC), that entity still will have to file reports with FinCEN.

 The rule goes into effect January 1, 2024.
 For entities that already exist by that date, their initial reports are due no later than January 1, 2025.
-For entities created on or after that date, their initial reports are due within 30 days from the creation of the entity.
+For entities created in 2024, their initial reports will be due within 90 days from the creation of the entity.
+For entities created on or after January 1, 2025, their initial reports are due within 30 days from the creation date.
 As of now, the final regulations do not allow for extensions and there are stiff civil and criminal penalties for failing to file – so this is not something that can be missed.
 That said, as of the date of this letter, the process for reporting the beneficial owner information and information for reporting companies has not been completed yet and further regulations may be forthcoming.

 CTA does allow for the exemption of certain entities from the reporting requirement.
 These exemptions stem, in part, from the fact that these entities are already subject to significant reporting requirements.
 However, exempted entities must also file to show they are exempt.
 So, even if you have an exempted company, you cannot ignore this.
 Exempted from this requirement are the following entities: